Breed Specific Legislation (BSL)

 Dog bites continue to rise in the UK - despite breed specific legislation being introduced 25 years ago.

-Read our report online: 'Breed Specific Legislation - A Dog's Dinner'.
+Or read our more detailed report: 'Breed Specific Legislation - A Dog's Dinner'.

 Take action for dogs affected by BSL